The spring 2014 application will open in January 2014.

-Students who applied during the spring 2013 application cycle have been notified of the status of their applications.
+Students who applied during the fall 2013 application cycle have been notified of the status of their applications.
 At this point, we are no longer accepting late applications.

-Please note: Application deadlines for the fall application cycle (for spring 2014 study abroad) will fall between mid-August and September 1, 2013.
+Please note: Application deadlines for the spring application cycle (for summer 2014, fall 2014, and spring 2015) will fall between mid-February and March 1, 2014.
 Applications submitted after the deadlines are not guaranteed full and equal consideration and may not be reviewed.

-The following information is for reference and may change in future admission cycles.
+The following overview is for reference and may change in future admission cycles.
 Please review the application for complete details.

 Applications are typically due March 1 of the previous academic year.
 Some summer programs may have earlier deadlines.
 If space is available on spring semester programs, the application process will re-open in the fall.

-A complete application will consist of the completed application packet, student record from the University of Wisconsin-Madison and any other college or university you have attended, and the program fee.
+A complete application will consist of the completed application packet, student record from UW-Madison and any other college or university you have attended, and the program fee.

 - Class standing: Business study abroad programs require sophomore (24 credits) or junior (54 credits) standing by the time you study abroad.